 - Salt to taste (kosher or sea salt)

 - Black pepper to taste (freshly ground)

 - Optional: Extra virgin olive oil (or non-hydrogenated margarine, such as Earth Balance)

 - Optional: Chopped fresh herbs, such as basil, thyme, or chives

 - Place the peeled and cut potatoes in a large, heavy saucepan or pot.
 Add enough cold water to cover the potatoes by 1 inch.
 Bring to a boil over medium-high heat, then reduce the heat and simmer for 15 to 25 minutes, or until you can pierce the potatoes easily with a fork.

 - Drain the potatoes in a colander, reserving a bit of the cooking water.
 Return the potatoes to the pot and mash with a potato masher, fork, or wire whisk.

 - Add 2 tablespoons of soy milk and/or a little of the reserved potato cooking water and continue mashing until you achieve your preferred consistency.
-Season to taste with with onion powder, garlic powder, salt and and freshly ground pepper.
+Season to taste with onion powder, garlic powder, salt and freshly ground pepper.
 If desired, add olive oil and/or non-hydrogenated margarine to taste.
 Just before serving, top with (or mix in) your favorite chopped fresh herbs if you'd like.